About this listing

 -Additional information, advice, and tips regarding your stay at any time!

 The Detroit Homestead is our home, business, and life, which means that we're almost always here.
 Conveniently, though, the building is a duplex, which means that while we're always on hand for guests' arrivals, departures, and to address any questions or concerns that may arise, we are uniquely able to create with a home-away-from-home atmosphere, with as much privacy and personal space as guests like.
+Guest space occupies the entire first floor flat, while your hosts reside in the second floor flat.
+You may also see us in the garden, traversing the stairs down to the basement/workshop/bike shop, or to clean/maintain guest space, but we do our best to make sure guests can enjoy as much time alone as they desire.

 -Bus: several city bus lines are within just a few blocks on Cass Ave, Woodward Ave, Rosa Parks Bvd, Grand River Ave, and 14th St.